Dundonald Castle: Auchens House

-Cochrane extended Auchens House around 1640.
 In 1669 Cochrane was created the first Earl of Dundonald for his support to the Royalist cause in the Wars of the Three Kingdoms.
 In 1726 the Cochranes sold their Dundonald estate but retained possession of the ruined castle.
-In 1953 the 13th Earl of Dundonald gifted the castle to the State and work began on restoration.
+In 1953 the 13th Earl gave the castle to the state which began a programme of reconstruction.

 The castle today

 There is a visitor centre at the foot of the hill, which includes a cafe, souvenir shop and an interpretive exhibition.
 The exhibition outlines the history of the castle and its preceding buildings with detailed models of the earlier castles on the site.

 The visitor centre is owned by South Ayrshire Council and the castle is owned by Historic Scotland.
 Both the castle and the visitor centre are operated by the Friends of Dundonald Castle.
 The castle was made a scheduled monument in 1920 and the schedule was updated in 2017.

 A ley tunnel is said to run from Seagate Castle in Irvine to Dundonald Castle.